Frequently Asked Questions

 What’s the difference between Counselling and Therapy?

 The difference between Counselling and Therapy is a hotly debated topic.

 In my view, Counselling is used to support those facing an immediate crisis.

-Therapy is beneficial for understanding how experiences from our environment during childhood, and the beliefs and behaviours of our parents have impacted and how that impact plays out in present day decision making and behaving.
+Therapy is beneficial for understanding how experiences from our childhood environment and/or the beliefs and behaviours of our parents, have impacted us.
+Therapy is also beneficial for understanding how that plays out in present day decision making and behaviour.

 What is a Relationship MOT?